Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 to choose between the `MessagePack` and `ProtocolBuffer` libraries for packing.
 This however requires that server and client must be compiled using the same Packer in order to communicate.

+## Line Breaks

+ASCII-Armored Base64 output should always be formatted with a maximum line length.
+Having a single Base64-encoded line breaks readability.

+This is a flaw in the underlying Base64 encoding method that is used in `OTCryptoOpenSSL`, which does Base64 *plus* line breaking.
+Both can and should can be done separately (see [boost][boostBase64], [golang][golangBase64]).

+Decoding ASCII-Armored blocks should just strip all whitespace before base64 decode (see [boost][boostBase64], [golang][golangBase64]).

 ## Unnecessary Operations